ProFormA/proformaxml/Whitepaper_Response.md

     is-internal-error should be used to indicate an error that is not attributed to a student submission.

     For instance, if a grading system used a faulty JUnit test to assess the correctness of a student's Java source code, and that test case would always result in a failure regardless of the correctness of the solution (due to the grader not being able to compile the JUnit test, for example), the result would qualify as an internal error.
-Since the fault was not with the student's solution but with the grading system itself, the submission should be invalidated so the student would not lose their submission attempt (if such restrictions were in place).
+Since the fault was not with the student's solution but with the grading system itself, the submission should be invalidated so the student would not lose their submission attempt, if such restrictions were in place.
 In order for this to work, the grader would need to return a response document with the **is-internal-error** attribute set to true in a [test-result](#the-test-result-element) and a [feedback](#the-feedback-element) entry detailing the error.

     Errors that are not directly related to a test should be indicated by other means rather than the is-internal-error flag.
 For example, if a grader received a poorly formatted submission document, it would have no choice but to reject the submission.
 Instead of using the is-internal-error attribute, it would be more appropriate to use the underlying communication protocol's error handling mechanism, such as using a HTTP status code (e. g.
 "400 Bad Request") to indicate a client error.